matloff/FarewellAddress/Address.md

 non-English languages.
 My father was an immigrant from Lithuania, and my parents spoke Yiddish to each other (but spoke English to us kids).
-My wife is an immigrant from Hong Kong, and Cantonese is the "official language" in our house, including with our daughter.
+My wife is an immigrant from Hong Kong, and Cantonese is the "official language" in our family, including with our daughter.

 I attended Cal Poly Pomona as a Math major and an Econ minor.
 I lived at home, with a 10-minute drive to school, and had a part-time job on